Werner Husemann: Group commander

-On 4 January 1944, Husemann became commander of the I. Gruppe of Nachtjagdgeschwader 3 (NJG 3—3rd Night Fighter Wing), succeeding Hauptmann Paul Szameitat.
+On 4 January 1944, Husemann became commander of the I. Gruppe of Nachtjagdgeschwader 3 (NJG 3—3rd Night Fighter Wing), succeeding Hauptmann Paul Szameitat who had been killed.
 Husemann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 30 September 1944 after being credited with 30 aerial victories.
 By the war's end he had 34 aerial victories in over 250 night combat missions.
 His last 13 victories were claimed with Oberfeldwebel Hans-Georg Schierholz as his wireless/radio operator.

 On 14 November 1944, Husemann, flying a Junkers Ju 88 G6 attacked a Short Stirling bomber near Ringkøbing.
 During the attack, the Ju 88 was hit by the defensive fire of the Stirling's tail gunner.
 Too low to bail out, Husemann made a forced landing in the fields of Tværmosegaard, a farm 9 km northeast of Herning.

 Summary of career

 Aerial victory claims

 According to Spick, Husemann was credited with 32 aerial victories claimed in over 250 combat missions.
 The authors Heaton and Lewis state that he was credited with 34 aerial victories.
 Obermaier lists him with 30 nocturnal aerial victories claimed in over 250 combat missions.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 32 nocturnal victory claims Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Husemann with 31 claims.

 In some instances, aerial victories were claimed and logged in a Planquadrat (PQ—grid reference).
 The Luftwaffe grid map (Jägermeldenetz) map was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.